joshbalfour/node-cognitive-services/README.md

 ##### Description

-Returns the list of supported verification phrases that can be used for <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/56406930e597ed20c8d8549c">Verification Profile - Create Enrollment</a> and <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/56406930e597ed20c8d8549d">Speaker Recognition - Verification</a>.
+Returns the list of supported verification phrases that can be used for Verification Profile - Create Enrollment and Speaker Recognition - Verification.

 ##### Parameters